ihebsd/KinderGarten-DotNet.Part/README.md

 ```
 $ Update-database
 ```
-#### Final Step to run project
+#### Setup Solution.web as a startup project

-Setup Solution.web as a startup project.
+Right click on the Solution Web and choose "Setup as a startup project"